 As you add more interests, such as page likes, location, and gender, you’ll get even more information about your potential customers that could also shape the way you word your copy and angle your ad visuals.

-How do I choose the best facebook audience for me?
+How do I target the right audience on Facebook for me?

 Bottom-of-funnel audiences have the highest ROAS because the users already have strong interest in your products or services.
 Examples of bottom-of-funnel audiences include the following: